Georgia Tax Residency

 Obtaining Georgian Tax Residency gives the following advantages:

-• 0% personal income tax on capital gained via crypto resale (neither VAT applies to such transaction)
+- 0% personal income tax on capital gained via crypto resale (no VAT applies either; Ministry of Finance Public Decision N-201)

-• Double Tax Treaties (DTA) – Georgia has approximately 56 DTAs, meaning if you have tax residency in Georgia and earn income from any DTA member country, you will not be taxed twice by local tax authorities.
+- Double Tax Treaties (DTA) – Georgia has 58 double-tax treaties in force, meaning if you are a Georgian tax resident earning income from a treaty country, you should not be taxed twice by the local authorities.

 ** NOTE: “Foreign source income” does not include any revenue transferred from overseas to Georgia.
 In the case of services, the rule is the inverse of what the phrase “foreign source” implies.
 In particular, a service performed by a Georgian resident to a foreigner (i.e., when the service cost is paid from outside Georgia) is typically regarded as a Georgian source.
 Fortunately, passive income (dividend, pension, interest, capital gain) of Georgian tax residents from overseas, for example, is termed “foreign source income” and is exempt from personal income tax in Georgia.